apache/arrow/docs/source/format/Intro.rst

 .. figure:: ./images/columnar-diagram_3.svg
    :alt: Tabular data being structured column by column in computer memory.

-The column is called an **Array** in Arrow terminology.
+Each column is called an **Array** in Arrow terminology.
 Arrays can be of different data types and the way their values are stored in memory varies among the data types.
 The specification of how these values are arranged in memory is what we call a **physical memory layout**.
 One contiguous region of memory that